AdeelAhmad45/Todo_APP_Context_LocalStorage/README.md

 # To-Do App with Context API and Local Storage

 This is a simple To-Do List application built with React that uses the Context API for state management and local storage to persist data.
-It allows users to add, delete, and mark tasks as complete.
+It allows users to add, delete, edit and mark tasks as complete.

 ## Features

-- Add tasks with a title and optional description.
+- Add tasks.
 - Mark tasks as completed.
 - Delete tasks.
+- Edit tasks.
 - Data persistence using local storage.
 - Responsive design for various screen sizes.